orange634nty/parcel-phina-sample-project/readme.md

 $ npx parcel build src/index.html
 ```

-then the build product will come out to `dist`.
+then the build product will publish to `dist`.